St0011/Booking/README.md

 # Booking

-In this Website users register and upload their own room.In addition, customers register and if the room is available they book it on the date they want.
-Also customers can send an email to the contact form if they have any problem with the reservation.
-All data is stored in the database.
+This Website empowers users to effortlessly register and showcase their available rooms.
+Prospective customers can seamlessly register and, upon finding an available room, reserve it for their desired dates.
+The platform also facilitates communication through a user-friendly contact form, allowing customers to address any reservation-related concerns via email.
+All relevant data is meticulously stored in a secure and efficient database.

 -----------------------------------------------------------------------------------------------------------------------------------------